jmacost5/CPP-528-Project/images/README.md

 # Images
 **Building a Neighborhood Change Database:**
-This folder contains the supporting images for the proper use of the repositority.
+This folder contains the supporting images for the proper use of the repository.